 Preheat oven to 350 degrees.
 Line muffin tins with paper liners.

-Sift flour, baking powder and salt into a bowl.
+Sift flour, baking powder, baking soda, and salt into a bowl.

 In a large mixing bowl (or stand mixer with whisk attachment), cream the butter and sugar together until light and fluffy (about two minutes).